benradstone/wandisco-documentation-ldm/docs/command-reference.md

 ### `hive migration status`

-Show the status of a hive migration or a list of hive migrations (comma separated).
+Show the status of a hive migration or a list of hive migrations (comma-separated).

 ```text title="Show migration status"
 SYNOPSYS